mirayiyidogan/swe_550_robotfw/test_api_basic/README.md

-###Project Preparation###

-1- Project Requirements
+#Project Preparation
+##Project Requirements:

--Python version 3.8 or higher (You need to select "add python to PATH" in order for us to build up virtual environment) -VSCode or PyCharm
+-Python version 3.8 or higher (Make sure to select "Add Python to PATH" during installation to enable easy access) -Integrated Development Environment (IDE) such as VSCode or PyCharm -Virtual Environment:
--Virtual Environment
---in order to set up a virtual environment we need to upload related libraries: pip install virtualenvwrapper-win
+--Install the virtualenvwrapper-win library by running the command: pip install virtualenvwrapper-win

-2-Setting up the Project
+##Setting up the Project:

-In order to start your project first you need to open virtual environment in case you wanted to create another virtual environment.
-Open a command prompt and write:
-- mkvirtualenv 550 #There is already a virtualenv in your project folder so you may use that one
-- workon 550 #In order to work on the virtual environment which is already created, run given command
+-To begin, open a command prompt or terminal to set up and activate the virtual environment:
-- cd contents #Go to the directory where the "contents" file is located
+-Create a new virtual environment (if needed) by running: mkvirtualenv 550 (You can use an existing virtualenv as well) -Activate the virtual environment by running: workon 550 -Navigate to the directory where the "contents" file is located:
-- pip install -r requirements.txt #This command will download the related packages we need for Robotframework testing
+--Change directory (cd) to the appropriate location: cd path/to/contents -Install the required packages by running: pip install -r requirements.txt (This command will download the necessary packages for Robot Framework testing)

-3-Extension Installations(prefable)
-Python
+##Extension Installations (optional but preferable):

+-Python Extension for your IDE
+-Robot Framework Language Server:
-Robot Framework Language Server #Inside the extension settings, need to set up Robot › Language-server: Python as "C:\Users\beyn\Envs\550\Scripts\python.exe" means where you python package is located
+--Configure the extension settings by setting the Robot › Language-server: Python path to the location of your Python interpreter, e.g., "C:\Users\beyn\Envs\550\Scripts\python.exe"

-In order to run the program , "python main.py"
+$$Running the Program:

+-To execute the program, run the command: python main.py -Running the Tests:

-In order to run all test, need to run above command robot -d result rf_code_basic\tests\api
+--To run all the tests, use the following command: robot -d result rf_code_basic\tests\api

-In order to use related postman collection, you need to first use "login" to authanticate with "inherit from parent which is login in this case.
-Our RobotFW starts with login as well in order to authanticate.